pirapira/bamboo/doc/semantics.md

 Anyway, when the world calls the program, the program first looks up the source code for the contract specified in the permanent state.
 For example, when the permanent state is `A()`, the program tries to find a contract called `A` with zero arguments in the source code.
 If such a contract is not found in the source code, the Bamboo compiler is broken.
 If multiple such contracts are found in the compiler, the Bamboo compiler is also broken.

-Moreover, if the persistent state of the program contains `killed` flag being true, the program returns or fails at random (the EVM knows if there is enough gas to execute `STOP`, but Bamboo semantics is not aware of the EVM's choice).
+Moreover, if the persistent state of the program contains `killed` flag being true, the program returns or fails at random (the EVM knows if there is enough gas to execute `STOP`, but the Bamboo semantics are not aware of the EVM's choice).

 ### The world can call the default case

 If such a contract is found in the source code, and if the world has called the default case, the program then looks for the `default` case in the contract.
 If there is none, the program fails.
-If there are more than one `default` case, the Bamboo compiler is broken (TODO: make sure that the compiler refused multiple `default` cases: issue [#171](https://github.com/pirapira/bamboo/issues/171)).
+If there are more than one `default` case, the Bamboo compiler is broken.
 If there is one such `default` case, the `default` case contains a list of sentences.
 If the list of sentences is empty, the Bamboo compiler is broken.
 Otherwise, the evaluation point is set to the first sentence in the list of sentences.

 The combination of the evaluation point, the empty variable environment, and the empty annotating function is kept as the current pending execution state.